What is the Total Addressable Market (TAM)?

 TAM = Total Addressable Market

 TAM, SAM, and SOM represent the various subsets of a market.
 TAM refers to the total demand for a product or service that is calculated in annual revenue.
 SAM stands for Serviceable Available Market, and it is the target addressable market that is served by a company’s products or services.

 An example is consumer expenditure on food in the UK.
 In 2014, the value of this market was estimated to be 200 billion euros, which represents the total addressable market.
-The consumer food market entails fresh food, alcoholic and non-alcoholic drinks.
+The consumer food market entails fresh food, and alcoholic and non-alcoholic drinks.

 The alcoholic drinks industry, which served 49 billion euros, is the serviceable available market (SAM).
 The industry contains several large manufacturers and suppliers who service the market.
 A section of the alcoholic drinks industry that is served by one manufacturer is the serviceable obtainable market (SOM).